davidcjordan/boomer_supporting_files/README.md

 # boomer_supporting_files
 ## Overview
-It is assumed the reader understands there are 3 Raspberry Pi's running Linux (the base and the 2 cameras.
+It is assumed the reader understands there are 3 Raspberry Pi's running Linux: the base and the 2 cameras.
 The reader should be familiar with linux/unix facilities, such as shells, systemd, scripts, aliases, etc.

 The topics covered in this file are:
 - making SD cards and/or images